Have you ever heard the saying, “it went down the wrong pipe,” after someone has taken a sip or bite of food?

 The treatment for dysphagia will be directed at reversing the cause.
 Thus, the treatment can vary greatly from medication to lifestyle changes to surgical procedures depending on the underlying cause.

-For conditions like GERD, you may find that prescription medications to reduce your stomach acid will do the trick.
+For conditions like GERD and acid reflux, you may find that prescription medications to reduce your stomach acid will do the trick.
 If you have a narrowing of the esophagus due to scar tissue, your doctor may use an endoscopy balloon to break up the scar tissue and stretch out the esophagus.
 In other cases, your doctor may recommend swallowing therapy or swallowing techniques to help improve the muscle and how they respond.

 For those who may no longer be able to consume food by mouth (such as patients with advanced esophagus cancer), a feeding system, such as a feeding tube, may help bypass swallowing and ensure they are getting the necessary nutrition.